Medical Student Elective Rotation in Radiation Oncology

 Our program is committed to training the most competent clinical physicians.
 Patient care is taught through one-on-one direct teaching interaction with attendings and residents that occur during the care of oncology patients.
 In addition, specialized training in physical exams (for example: head and neck exams, gynecological exams) are provided by the attending staff during the clinical rotations.
 For each service, medical students are required to know the work-up and staging of each cancer type, how to develop and execute an appropriate radiotherapy plan to treat each cancer type, how to manage acute and late complications, and how to follow the patient after completion of treatment.
 These skills are taught individually in one-on-one direct clinical interaction with attendings and through written teaching material available in our educational curriculum.
 Assessment of competency in patient care is evaluated by the attending physicians with the input of the radiation oncology residents (360 degree review).

 Medical students are required to gain an understanding of clinical radiation oncology, radiation physics, and radiation biology.
 Medical knowledge is taught through case studies of patients under the care of an attending/resident team, through our didactic lectureship series, through our internal visiting professor series, through our external visiting professor series, the core curriculum series, and through our Division of Radiation Oncology Grand Rounds series.
-Medical physics and radiation biology is taught through formal lectureship series provided on an annual basis.
+Medical physics and radiation biology are taught through formal lectureship series provided on an annual basis.
 Medical students are excused from clinical responsibilities to attend these courses.
 The medical knowledge competency is assessed by a faculty evaluation of fund of knowledge during clinical case studies, including oral examinations of case studies during our daily planning clinics.

 Practice-Based Learning & Improvement

 Our resident training program is committed to train residents in the practice of evidence-based medicine and medical students will participate in this exercise.
 During their clinical rotation, medical students are required to make one oral presentation to the radiation oncology daily planning clinic.
 This will include a case presentation, paper presentation and brief review of the relevant literature.
-Attendance at the Hermann Hospital tumor board will also be required.
-This conference occurs on Tuesdays at 5pm.
-Dr. Ballo will be the contact for this conference.

 Interpersonal & Communication Skills

-Medical students are required to develop effective communication skills in patient care management, communication with other physicians, and scientific publication.
+Medical students are required to develop effective communication skills in patient care management, communication with other physicians and staff, and scientific publication.
 Communication skills are taught through direct feedback on presentations.
 As previously mentioned, medical students are required to give one oral presentation during their rotation for which they receive a written evaluation and critique.
 Additional assessment tools include 360-degree evaluation and oral examinations testing their “tumor board” communications skills and medical knowledge.

 Our elective is committed to furthering the professional and ethical practice skills of medical students.
 Professionalism and ethical conduct is assessed by the 360-degree evaluation.
 Successful radiation therapy, perhaps more than in any other patient care specialty, results from the collective efforts of many medical personnel.
 The radiation oncologist, radiation therapist, dosimetrist, medical physicist, oncology nurse, dietitian, social worker and clerical personnel, all make essential contributions to the outcome.
 It is expected that the student will recognize the roles that each one of these medical professionals play, and treat them as the indispensable individuals that they are.